C

 Maintenance and Grooming

 As a light shedder, the Cockalier should be brushed a few times a week to remove loose hair and keep it looking nice and clean.
 It has no other special grooming requirements, but owners should never neglect other aspects of its care.
 You will need to trim the nails about once a month to prevent them from cracking and clicking on the floor; this can cause the dog pain and discomfort.
-Examine the ears regularly for signs of infections and clean them out accordingly.
+Examine the ears regularly for signs of infection and clean them out accordingly.
 Finally, you can formulate a good oral care routine with the help of your vet to prevent gum and tooth disease.

 Training